-K-8 GRADE CLASSIFICATIONS
+C. K-8 GRADE CLASSIFICATIONS

 All requirements are the same for each grade.
-The following are guidelines but not limited to passing a grade level.
+The following are guidelines to passing a grade level:

 - 1. Students must complete all requirements of their grade level and have passing grades to pass on to the next grade level. - 2.
-Absences, grades, class participation, attitude and behavior all attribute to passing a grade level. - 3.
-Parent/Guardian will be notified in a timely manner if a student is being considered for retention.
+Attendance, grades, class participation, attitude and behavior all contribute to passing a grade level.

+Parent/Guardian will be notified in writing in a timely manner if a student is being considered for retention.

-9-12 GRADE CLASSIFICATIONS
+D. 9-12 GRADE CLASSIFICATIONS